-When moving a new SQL server database into production or taking over maintenance duties for large and heavenly used databases, you might want to perform some audit’s allowing you to ask some additional questions when the development team is still available or just being aware of possible performance issues / special maintenance routines etc.
+When moving a new SQL server database into production or taking over maintenance duties, you might want to perform some audit’s first.
+Audit reports make it easy to identify issues and rais additional questions.

 Detecting T-SQL code smells!

 This series of blog posts will cover the following;

 - Automating the process of extracting T-SQL code from a given database.
 (Part 1)

 - Explore how to use the “TSQL Code Smells Finder” as found on codeplex.com (Part 2)

 - Creating new rules and implement other customization’s (Part 3)